grandMa5ter/Cyber-Sec-Notes/offensive/linux-playground.md

   - look for a process in a list of processes
   - spot check a large number of files for occurrence of a pattern
   - exclude some text from a large body of text

+### cut

+The **cut** command is simple, but quite handy.
+It is used to extract a section of text from a line and output it to the standard output.

+- Common switches:

+  - `-f` for the field number we are cutting
+  - `-d` for the field delimiter<br>
+    `cut -d ":" -f 1 /etc/passwd`

 #### Anatomy of grep